 Within the CTE, CTE Members offer four distinct types ("Classes") of certification services, for both the wired and wireless Internet and other networks.
-Classes provided are "Test", "Basic", "Person Standard" and "Person High".
+Classes provided are "International Class 3", "Person Standard", "Person High" and "Norwegian Enterprise".
 Each Class of Certificate provides specific functionality and security features and corresponds to a specific level of trust.
 Commfides Participants choose which Classes of Certificates they need.
-This document is a statement for the "Person Standard" class.
+This document is a statement for the "Person High" class.

-CPN Person Standard Certificates - provide a medium level of assurance within the CTE.
-CPN Professional Certificates are issued to individuals and Administrators for CAs and RAs.
-CPN Professional individual Certificates may be used for digital signatures, encryption, and access control, including as proof of identity, within the Subscriber's defined group of Professional users.
-CPN Professional individual Certificates provide assurances of the identity of the Subscriber based on their affiliation with the defined group of Professional users and on the verification by the Subscriber's Professional RA, based on, at a minimum, the Subscriber's Professional records or files.
+Person High Certificates - provide the highest level of assurances within the CTE.
+Person High Certificates are issued to individuals in Norway with an F-nr or a D-nr and Administrators for CAs and RAs.
+Person High individual Certificates may be used for digital signatures, encryption, and access control, including as proof of identity, in high-value transactions.
+Person High individual Certificates provide assurances of the identity of the Subscriber based on the personal (physical) presence of the Subscriber before an independent third party that confirms the identity of the Subscriber using, at a minimum, a well-recognized and approved form of government-issued identification and one other identification credential.